How to Profitably Scale a Subscription App: Are you ready to grow?

 Ultimately, USP wins!

-What is clear from these examples is that the USP is critical, but your subscription app is not alone out there.
+What is clear from these examples is that the USP is critical, but your subscription app is not alone out there for scale.
 Every day you are competing to win the selection process inside the mind of the user.
 This process is incredibly quick, and to simplify this for the user in your favor, you can use Product Positioning Techniques.

 In the same book (that I highly recommend reading), there is a very useful three-step framework that can be used to understand how to approach positioning correctly.